The Latest: First US J&J vaccine doses shipping Sunday night - WTMJ

 WASHINGTON — Nearly 4 million doses of the newest COVID-19 vaccine will be shipped Sunday night, and will begin to be delivered to states for injections starting on Tuesday.

-White House COVID-19 coordinator Jeff Zients announced that the entire stockpile of the newly approved single-dose Johnson & Johnson vaccine will go out immediately.
-J&J will deliver about 16 million more doses by the end of March and 100 million total by the end of June.
+The White House said the entire stockpile of the newly approved single-dose Johnson & Johnson vaccine will go out immediately.
+J&J will deliver about 16 million more doses by the end of March and 100 million total by the end of June, but the distribution would be backloaded.

-Dr. Anthony Fauci, the nation’s top infectious disease expert, and Dr. Marcella Nunez-Smith, the chair of the White House equity task force, encouraged Americans to take the first dose available to them, regardless of manufacturer.
+The White House is encouraging Americans to take the first dose available to them, regardless of manufacturer.

 THE VIRUS OUTBREAK: